Veronica Lake: Death

-In June 1973, Lake returned from her autobiography promotion and summer stock tour in England to the United States and while traveling in Vermont, visited a local doctor, complaining of stomach pains.
+In June 1973, Lake returned from her autobiography promotion and summer stock tour in England to the United States and, while traveling in Vermont, visited a local doctor complaining of stomach pains.
 She was discovered to have cirrhosis of the liver as a result of her years of drinking, and on June 26, she checked into the University of Vermont Medical Center in Burlington.

 She died there on July 7, 1973, of acute hepatitis and acute kidney injury.
-Her son Michael claimed her body.
+One of her sons claimed her body.
 Lake's memorial service was held at the Universal Chapel in New York City on July 11.

 She was cremated and, according to her wishes, her ashes were scattered off the coast of the Virgin Islands.
 In 2004, some of Lake's ashes were reportedly found in a New York antique store.

 Legacy

 For her contribution to the motion picture industry, Lake has a star on the Hollywood Walk of Fame at 6918 Hollywood Boulevard.